12 Medical Reasons for Your Shoulder Pain

 Another source of shoulder pain could also be cancer—most often, lung cancer.
 According to a 2015 study, 14 percent of people with mesothelioma (which is usually due to asbestos exposure) reported shoulder pain, and it was often the first symptom.
 A couple of other types of lung cancer may also cause shoulder pain: Pancoast tumors, which are located in the upper lungs, and metastatic lung cancer.
 The tricky thing about lung-cancer–related shoulder pain—called “referred pain” because it starts elsewhere in the body—is that it may not be severe and it can be mistaken for arthritis.
 Other telltale signs that cancer is the cause can be a chronic cough that sometimes produces blood, labored breathing, fatigue, unexplained weight loss, and recurrent respiratory infections.

 Hemorrhaging is terrible wherever it may occur, but it’s particularly bad when it happens in the space between the brain and its protective tissues.
 Shoulder pain is one possible symptom, but it’s not the most common.
 The same goes for neck pain, vision problems, numbness, confusion, sensitivity to light, nausea, and seizures (among others), according to Harvard Medical School.
 But the telltale sign of a subarachnoid hemorrhage (SAH) is a sudden and debilitating headache.
 This condition can be caused by a brain aneurysm, trauma, or blood thinners, and you’ll need immediate medical intervention to prevent brain damage and save your life.
-Here are 15 signs your headache could be something way worse.

 - The Arthritis Foundation: "Osteoarthritis"